 The food: Experience a true Irish pub snack by ordering up a tavern toasty, a simple yet delicious dish of cheese melted onto toasted bread.
-If you’re hungrier than that, shepherd’s pie, fish and chips, and a variety of pub food standards are also on offer.
+If you’re hungrier than that, the St. Patrick’s Day menu will be offering up Guinness beef stew, shepherd’s pie, corned beef and cabbage, and other Irish-inspired favorites.

 Guinness on tap?
 You could probably guess by now, but the answer is an emphatic yes.